dudewheresmycode/opengolfsim.com/articles/fold-up-golf-sim-cabinet.md

 > Finished space!

-I still need to add some hinges and a hoist to pull the flooring up into the cabinet, but once I was able to start playing rounds on it, it got very hard to finish the last bits.
+#TODO: I still need to add some hinges and a hoist to pull the flooring up into the cabinet, but once I was able to start playing rounds on it, it got very hard to finish those last few last bits.

 If you're on the fence about building a sim, GO FOR IT!
-And good luck in your builds.
 Cheers!